Tara Allen

 Biography

-In Allen's free time she enjoys PC gaming, Yu-Gi-Oh!, thrifting, making contemporary/modern music for solo bass clarinet and track, and moshing at metal concerts.
-She can be regularly found at Newbury Comics in the Yu-Gi-Oh section!
+In Allen's free time, she enjoys Yu-Gi-Oh!, thrifting, making contemporary/modern music for solo bass clarinet and track, and moshing at metal concerts.
+She can be found regularly on the weekend at a metal concert, or at a local thrift store.

 Allen can help neurodivergent students find community and social support at Berklee.
-You can schedule a meeting with Allen through her Calendly or by emailing them at tallen5@berklee.edu.
+You can schedule a meeting with Allen through her Calendly(Opens in a new window) or by emailing her at tallen5@berklee.edu(Opens in a new window).